Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Filebeat is reporting errors?

 When Filebeat is reporting errors like: `Harvester could not be started on new file: /var/log/opentraffic/group-2_instance-1_traffic.log, Err: error setting up harvester: Harvester setup failed.
 Unexpected file opening error: file info is not identical with opened file.
 Aborting harvesting and retrying file later again`, it might be, that the registry is corrupt for any reason.
 When this happens, Filebeat basically stops for a second to send events, which may cause issues to stay real-time when running very high volume.
-If possible

 ### Why only Administrators see JMS-Traffic?

 JMS requests are not controlled by the API-Manager, therefore there is no association with an organization and therefore the result cannot be restricted accordingly.
 If you want, you can disable the complete user authorization by setting the parameter: enableUserAuthorization to false.
-See here: https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk#customize-user-authorization
+See here: https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk#customize-user-authorization or you can use the parameter: `UNRESTRICTED_PERMISSIONS` to configure which users should see the entire traffic.

 ### Is EMT-Mode supported?

-Yes, the solution can be used when the API-;anagement platform is deployed in a Docker orchestration platform in [EMT mode](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_installation/apigw_containers/container_intro/index.html).
-With that, it is for instance possible to see traffic from containers (PODs) that have already been removed again in the traffic monitor.
+Yes, the solution can be used when the API-Mnagement platform is deployed in a Docker orchestration platform in [EMT mode](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_installation/apigw_containers/container_intro/index.html).
+With that, it is for instance possible to see traffic from containers (PODs) that have already being removed again in the traffic monitor.
 However, there is a limitation here that the server name is not displayed correctly.
 [Learn more](https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk/issues/114#issuecomment-864941677) on this limitation.

 ## Known issues